DTMind/DTPDO/README.md

 DTPDO
 =====

-extends php PDO functions and let you create CRUD query with arrays
+Extends php PDO functions and let you create CRUD query with arrays